-HSBC introduces Voice Biometrics into their call centre
+HSBC launches Voice Biometrics into their call centre

-Its not just Australia and New Zealand that are reaping the benefits of Voice Biometrics, HSBC just announced they are also following suite introducing the technology for their 15 million customers in the UK.
+It’s not just Australia and New Zealand that are reaping the benefits of Voice Biometrics, HSBC just announced they are also following suit introducing the technology for their 15 million customers in the UK according to the BBC.

 HSBC is launching voice recognition and touch security services in the UK in a big leap towards the introduction of biometric banking.